Fire, Water, Steam, Motion. A fun build of a r/c live steam powered tank with turret & gun.

 In either approach, make sure the fuel tank doesn't touch the axles holding the 56 tooth gears.
-If it does, move or raise the boiler until you have clearance, using standoffs, washers, custom bracket, etc...
+If it does, move or raise the fuel tank until you have clearance, using standoffs, washers, custom bracket, etc...

 For direct mounting, you must drill holes in the chassis for screwdriver access.